#Data Analysis 2: Cell Biology

 - Consider what the results tell you about the biology

-) are comments.
+#Comments In R scripts, lines that start with the hash symbol (#) are comments.
 Add comments so you can remember what this code does.
 Commenting code makes it readable, for you and anyone else.
 Good data science includes clearly commented code.

 3.1 Getting started